 If you mistakenly execute a TRUNCATE statement, it is much more difficult to recover, and you may loose data in the process.
 The TRUNCATE command does log the pages it removes, so it is possible to recover the pages using some advanced code.

 - You want to “reset” a table to its empty state.
-All rows are removed, and identity key values reset to the initial defined values.
+The DMSS removes all rows and resets identity key values to their initial state.

 - You need to have a super quick way of clearing out table data.
 I can see this occurring when you need to repeatedly import test data or you have routines that use work tables or scratch tables to store information.